repans/Google-IT-Support-Professional-Certificate/Operating-Systems-and-You--Becoming-a-Power-User/Week-5/Graded-Quiz--Process-Management.md

 - [ ] It can be sent at the CLI by typing the sigint command.

+### 06. Which of the following options in Process Explorer will terminate a selected process?
+Select all that apply.

+- [ ] Suspend
+- [ ] Restart
+- [x] Kill Process
+- [x] Kill Process Tree

 ### 7. What are the two most common ways to terminate a process in Linux at the CLI?
 Select two options.

 - [x] Use the kill pid command.